lucaslago/okta-openid-samples/README.md

 # Introduction
 Here you can find demonstrations on how to use Okta's OpenID Connect (ODOIC) feature to secure your web applications.
 The examples are written using JavaScript and Express.

 I Strongly recommend that you also check the example Python implementation made by one of Okta's developers.
-You can check it (here)[https://github.com/jpf/okta-oidc-beta].
+You can check it [here](https://github.com/jpf/okta-oidc-beta).

 ## 1. Getting Started
 - 1.1 Adding a new application to Okta Organization & configuring OpenID Connect.

-- 1.2 Redirecting auaunthenticated users to Okta.
+- 1.2 Redirecting unauthenticated users to Okta.

 - 1.3 Validating the ID Token (JWT).